cb0806151/cbh-mancala/README.md

 - start adding new stuff to the contract even if it isn't working; it be commented out for now and enabled later
 - start setting up the frontend even though it isn't functional yet
 - completing one game as a test took roughly half an hour
+- how do I check if the player dropped the last piece in the store?

 - frontend architecture stuff
     - create the components for the basic board